nv-morpheus/MRC/docs/quickstart/cpp/ex01_node_library/README.md

 target_link_libraries(ex01_node_library
   PUBLIC
-    mrc::libsrf
+    mrc::libmrc
 )
 ```

 As far as CMake libraries go, there is nothing out of the ordinary that needs to be done to build the component into a library.
-Simply create a library as usual and be sure to add `mrc::libsrf` to the library list in `target_link_libraries`.
+Simply create a library as usual and be sure to add `mrc::libmrc` to the library list in `target_link_libraries`.

 ## Running the Example